alex-strobel/DPP-LabManual/Manual/Research-projects.md

 If you have no idea what effect size to expect, Cohen‘s classification most likely will not reflect the typical effect sizes in your area of research.
 If there are no established guidelines (such as those of [Gignac & Szodorai, 2016](http://dx.doi.org/10.1016/j.paid.2016.06.069), for individual differences research), assume a correlation of r = .20 (or any derivative such as an explained variance of .04, see [Fraley & Vazire, 2014](https://doi.org/10.1371/journal.pone.0109019)).
 A small to medium effect is more likely than a large one.

 The software used for power analysis makes no difference.
-Yet, [G*Power](https://www.psychologie.hhu.de/arbeitsgruppen/allgemeine-psychologie-und-arbeitspsychologie/gpower) is more powerful than other software such as jamovi or the [*pwr* package](https://cran.r-project.org/web/packages/pwr/index.html) under R. If there is no power analysis software for your specific effect size, run simulations.
+Yet, [G\*Power](https://www.psychologie.hhu.de/arbeitsgruppen/allgemeine-psychologie-und-arbeitspsychologie/gpower) is more powerful than other software such as jamovi or the [R package `pwr?`](https://github.com/alex-strobel/DPP-LabManual/wiki/R-package-pwr) under R. If there is no power analysis software for your specific effect size, run simulations.

 For details on power analysis, see the following presentation: